sveltia/sveltia-cms/README.md

 - Tackling as many [Netlify/Decap CMS issues](https://github.com/decaporg/decap-cms/issues) as possible
   - So far, 130+ of them or 235+ including duplicates have been effectively solved in Sveltia CMS
   - Target: 150 issues by GA, and 250 or all relevant and fixable issues in a future release
-  - Note: issues include both feature requests and bug reports
+  - Note: Issues include both feature requests and bug reports; we also track [their discussions](https://github.com/decaporg/decap-cms/discussions)
   - [Let us know](https://github.com/sveltia/sveltia-cms/issues/new) if you have any specific issues you’d like to see solved!
 - Responding to feedback from clients and regular users
 - Implementing our own enhancement ideas for every part of the product